HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

             ![](../../../../assets/HCL_Content_Reporting_Update_Items_OwnersAuthors.png)

         !!!note
             For the **Replace** action, there are two fields each for users and groups involved in the action: **Remove users** and **Remove groups**, **Add users** and **Add groups**.
-In the **Remove users** or **Remove groups** field, enter any input according to the selected attribute of the user or group you want to replace with the name you will add in the **Add users** or **Add groups** field.
+In the **Remove users** or **Remove groups** field, enter a value according to the selected attribute of the user or group you want to replace with the value you will add in the **Add users** or **Add groups** field.

         ![](../../../../assets/HCL_Content_Reporting_Update_Items_ReplaceOwnersAuthors.png)

     - In the **User attribute** field, select any user attribute to enable **Users** field.
-In the **Users** field, enter any input according to the selected attribute of the user to be involved in the selected action.
+In the **Users** field, enter a value according to the selected attribute of the user to be involved in the selected action.
 This field is a type-ahead input field that displays a list of suggested users according to the input and selected user attribute.
 Only suggested users are valid.
     - You can also select any **Group attribute** to enable **Groups** field.
-In the **Groups** field, enter any input according to the selected attribute of the group to be involved in the selected action.
+In the **Groups** field, enter a value according to the selected attribute of the group to be involved in the selected action.
 This field is a type-ahead input field that displays a list of suggested groups according to the input and selected group attribute.
 Only suggested groups are valid.

 3. After filling out the fields, click the **Update** button.
     A confirmation dialog box appears.